amirani18/amirani18/README.md

 I'm Areej, an aspiring software engineer from Missoula, Montana.

-I'm primarily interested in full-stack development and currently work as an IT Data Scientist at @Nextera Energy. 🌱
+I'm primarily interested in full-stack development and currently work as an Nuclear IT Data Science Analyst at @Nextera Energy. 🌱

 I'm fascinated by large-scale, high-impact products and have worked on industry-leading services as well as apps that have 100M+ installs.
 I have contributed to major feature launches and automating systems in customer-facing consoles with high traffic.